kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ```

 A processing confirmation response MUST be a UFT-8 encoded JSON record with the following fields:
-- `id` — a copy of the `id` field from the corresponding request.
+- `id`: a copy of the `id` field from the corresponding request.
-- `status` — a human-readable string explaining the cause of an error (if any).
+- `status`: a human-readable string explaining the cause of an error (if any).
 If the processing is successful, the value MUST be `"ok"`.

 JSON schema for responses is defined in the [response.schema.json](./response.schema.json) file.